wix/stylable/_docs/references/mixin-syntax.md

 }
 ```

-## Target
+## How mixins are applied

-Mixins may add CSS declarations to the CSS ruleset that they are applied to:
+Mixins can add CSS declarations to the CSS rule set to which they are applied:

-* rules are added at the position that the `-sb-mixin` is declared
+* Rules are added at the position in the CSS where the `-sb-mixin` is declared.
-* appended selectors are added directly after the rule-set that the mixin was applied to
+* Any selectors that are appended as a result of the mixin are added directly after the rule set that the mixin was applied to.
-* multiple mixins are applied according to the order that they are specified in
+* Multiple mixins are applied according to the order that they are specified.

 CSS API:
 ```css